7 Best Credit Card Payment Apps 2023

 Multichannel Sales, Including Social Media & Online Marketplaces

-The more places you can sell your wares, the more opportunities for sales and loyal customers.
 Shopify makes it easy to integrate with channels like eBay, Facebook, and other social or online venues.
-Several of the apps on our list, like PayPal, let you add a buy button, but Square allows full integration like Shopify.
+The credit card app itself allows you to create payment buttons and links to send via email or add to a social media post.
+Several of the apps on our list, like PayPal, can do the same, but Square allows full integration like Shopify.

 Shipping Discounts